-The river valley below, once a thriving settlement with farm fields and stone dwellings, is now covered by Roosevelt Lake.
-The surrounding mountains, built by sedimentary layers and then uplifted, are continually being shaped through erosion and weathering.
-From the valley rising 2000 feet to the mountain tops, spreading through open areas, sheltered among rocks, nestled in canyons, and hidden among washes are different local environments, each with their own community of wildlife.
-This is the tremendous diversity and interconnection of life that is the Sonoran Desert.
+Situated in the northeast Sonoran Desert amongst rugged terrain, Tonto National Monument preserves a wide variety of natural resources.
+The surrounding mountains, built by uplifted sedimentary layers, are continually being shaped through erosion and weathering.
+From the valley to the mountain tops, through open areas, nestled in canyons, and hidden among washes are different local environments, each with their own community of plants and animals.
+This tremendous diversity and interconnection of life is what forms the Sonoran Desert.